quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_PATHS frames contain the following field:

 Maximum Path Identifier:
-: The latest Path ID that can be used for this connection.
+: The largest Path ID that can be used for this connection.
-  This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1.
+  This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1 as variable integer.

 Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
 that uses a Path ID that is larger than the announced Path ID MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a smaller Path ID than was previously received.
 MAX_PATHS frames that